 Additional Financial Aid Information

-Scholarship funds for doctoral students are merit-based and accessed through the student's academic department.
+Scholarship funds for doctoral students are merit-based and awarded through the student's academic department.
+The Financial Aid Office does not award scholarship funding to Doctoral students.

 Federal loans are available to all master's and doctoral students who complete a FAFSA and maintain eligibility.

 Financial Aid award letters are sent only to students who have been admitted into the program.
-Students that have provided all required information at the time of admission will receive a financial aid award letter soon after receiving an acceptance letter.
+Students that have provided all required information at the time of admission will receive a financial aid offer letter on or before March 15th.